 The university maintains an employment office for the benefit of students needing part-time work.
 While this office does not guarantee employment, it does make an effort to place every student desiring work in a position.

 Jobs are available both on and off campus, according to student's ability, and their capacity to handle the added burden of employment.
 Student worker positions range from 10–20 hours per week.

 Application for Aid

 Students may apply for financial aid by filing a Free Application for Federal Student Aid (FAFSA).
 Biola University and the school code (001122) should be included on the appropriate sections.
-Dream Act eligible students must complete the California Dream Act Application.
+Dream Act eligible students must complete the California Dream Act Application instead of the FAFSA.

-All undergraduate California residents who have not already been paid a Cal Grant are encouraged to apply by filing a FAFSA (or California Dream Act Application as appropriate) and GPA Verification form before March 2.
-For students who have already been awarded a Cal Grant in the prior academic year, only a FAFSA (or California Dream Act Application as appropriate) is required.
+All undergraduate California residents who have not already been paid a Cal Grant are encouraged to apply by filing a FAFSA (or Dream Act Application as applicable) and GPA verification form before March 2.
+For students who have already been awarded a Cal Grant in the prior academic year, only a FAFSA (or Dream Act Application as applicable) is required.

-Departmental Scholarship applications (i.e. music, athletics and forensics, etc.) are available from the academic departments only.
-In addition, a FAFSA may need to be filed unless a student can demonstrate disqualification for need-based aid.
+Departmental Scholarship applications (i.e., music, athletics, forensics, etc.) are available from the academic departments only.
+In addition, a FAFSA (or Dream Act Application as applicable) may need to be filed unless a student can demonstrate disqualification for need-based aid.

-Note: FAFSA and Plus and/or Private loan applications need to be re-filed for each academic year.
+Note: FAFSA, California Dream Act, and Plus and/or Private loan applications need to be re-filed for each academic year.